You want smart political talk without the meltdowns?

 An illegal alien does not have the same rights as citizens.

-And the Supreme Court needs to spell it out.
+Their rights are very limited, and the Supreme Court needs to spell it out.

-And you know, you wrote a column when the issue of the Alien Enemies Act came out, and you rightly pointed out, and you gave a a great historic summary of this.
+And, you know, you wrote a column when the issue of the Alien Enemies Act came out.

 That is not a small element in this case.

-And I got to imagine, I mean, every Supreme Court justice, when they're up for confirmation, is asked about their belief in in court precedence.
+And I got to imagine, I mean, every Supreme Court justice, when they're up for confirmation, is asked about their belief in court precedence.

 And they all give the same answer that they're big believers in it.